 The tower was built in 1996 for King Rama IX, to celebrate his 50th year on the throne.
 It was designed as a place to showcase the important culture in Thai history.

 The observation deck is on the sixth floor, where you can get a great view of the Mekong River and Laos.
-Grab a perfect selfie before continuing up into the dome, where you can see different Buddha images, including that of Phra Buddha-Navaming-Mongkol (พระพุทธนวมิ่งมงคลดาหาร), sitting in a meditating position.
+One more flight of stairs takes you up into the dome, where you can see different Buddha images, including that of Phra Buddha Navaming Mongkol (พระพุทธนวมิ่งมงคลดาหาร), sitting in a meditating position.

 From the town center, head down route 2034 and you will see it on your left in this location.
 We couldn’t find a carpark for the museum, so we parked on the side of the road opposite.
 You could cycle there if you have access to a bicycle, or take a taxi if you don’t have your own vehicle.